Coronavirus: 34 more cases confirmed in Northern Ireland

 The North’s health minister, Robin Swann: could not rule out a return to a full lockdown.
 Photograph: Kelvin Boyes/Press Eye/PA Wire

-Another 34 people in Northern Ireland have tested positive for coronavirus, according to the Department of Health.
-The total number of individuals who have tested positive for the virus in the region is now at 6,505.
+Northern Ireland’s Department of Health (DoH) reported 34 new cases of coronavirus on Wednesday, bringing the total number of people who have tested positive for the virus in the North to 6,505.

-No further deaths with Covid-19 have been reported leaving the tally in the region, according to the department, at 559.

 Northern Ireland’s health minister is to recommend the reintroduction of restrictions to limit the spread of coronavirus when the Northern Executive meets on Thursday.